Rio (Duran Duran album): Release

 EMI issued "Hungry Like the Wolf" as the lead single from the album on 4 May 1982; Duran Duran mimed to the song on Top of the Pops nine days later.
 Entering the UK Singles Chart at number 35, it reached the top ten by the end of May, and peaked at number five in late June.
 Its accompanying video received frequent rotation on MTV by early July.

 Shortly after the lead single, EMI issued Rio on 10 May 1982.
 It debuted at number four and reached number two by 22 May, behind the Madness greatest hits compilation Complete Madness.
 Rio remained in the UK chart for 110 weeks, including 96 consecutive weeks until March 1984.
 A tour EP generated publicity in Australia, leading "Hungry Like the Wolf" and Rio both reaching the top ten.
 In interviews, Duran Duran disassociated themselves with New Romanticism, as the band wanted to set themselves apart from "any broader movement", drawing comparisons to Spandau Ballet and Ultravox.

-Initial European tour dates were delayed to September 1982 due to Andy falling ill.
+Initial European tour dates were delayed to September 1982 due to Andy Taylor falling ill.
 Instead, the band toured the US throughout July, attracting their largest audiences to date, later opening for Blondie in August.
 "Save a Prayer" was released in England as the second single on 9 August 1982, backed by a remix of "Hold Back the Rain", which charted at number two in the UK.
-Shortly before the European tour began, EMI issued interviews Le Bon made with Smash Hits and The Face as a 7" picture single, titled An interview with Simon Le Bon.
-John injured his hand during the tour but fully recovered before a month-long UK tour that commenced on 30 October.
-Two days later, "Rio" appeared as a single in England and America, reaching number nine in the former; it failed to chart in the US as a single until 1985 as part of the live album Arena.
+Shortly before the European tour began, EMI issued interviews Le Bon made with Smash Hits and The Face as a 7″ picture single, titled An interview with Simon Le Bon.
+John Taylor injured his hand during the tour but fully recovered before a month-long UK tour that commenced on 30 October.
+Two days later, "Rio" appeared as a single in England and America, reaching number nine in the former.
+In North America, "Save a Prayer" was not released as a single until January 1985 (after a live version of the song was included on the band's 1984 live album, Arena).